Mary Byrne (singer): 2011: Mine & Yours

-The album was produced by hit-maker, Nigel Wright and contains tracks which Mary performed on The X Factor.
+The album was produced by hit-maker, Nigel Wright and contains tracks which Byrne performed on The X Factor.
 However, the songs on the album are not her performances from the show.
 Byrne was on the 2011 The X Factor Live Tour, and Sony Music began planning Byrne's first solo concert tour before she decided to move onto Universal music.
 Mine & Yours debuted at number-one on the Irish Album Charts on 31 March 2011.

 2011: ...with Love

 On 13 September 2011, it was announced that Mary Byrne had asked to end her record deal with Sony, and asked to switch to Universal.
 It was later announced that she had started working on a second album, produced by Phil Coulter, to be released in Ireland by Universal Music Ireland, and in the UK by Decca UK.

 On 2 November, Mary Byrne stated on her Facebook page that her latest album, which is called ...with Love, would be released in Ireland on 25 November.
 Her management team later announced that the album would be released the following year in March for the UK.
 She appeared on The Late Late Show the day of Ireland release, and talked to Ryan Tubridy after performing a song on the album called "Thank God That This Was My Life", written for her by Phil Coulter.